Source: United States Census Bureau. Monthly & Annual Retail Trade.

 Note: Excludes motor vehicles and parts.

 Retailing is a core commercial activity that reflects the level of economic activity and factors linked to income.
 It has a pronounced seasonality underlining a cyclical behavior with peak and through periods.
-The above chart underlines three aspects of this cyclical behavior in the United States (as well as in most developed economies); the long term trend (decades), the cycles of growth and recession (6 to 8 years), and seasonality (annual).
+The above chart underlines three aspects of this cyclical behavior in the United States (as well as in most developed economies); the long-term trend (decades), the cycles of growth and recession (6 to 8 years), and seasonality (annual).

 - End of month retail inventories.
 Represents the value of all the commercial goods held at stores or distribution centers monthly.
 It is considered a leading indicator since inventory accumulation usually precedes sales.
 Retailers are stocking up in October and November (peak inventory accumulation period) in anticipation of the December retail surge, which depletes inventories that reach an annual low point in December and January.
+During the Covid-19 pandemic, supply chain stresses were associated with a decline in inventory levels.

 Retail cycles have a close relation with port activity since many goods are imported from foreign manufacturers and distributors.